-I have a question regarding a possible firearm lost in shipping.
-Quick back story: I bought a new firearm in February.
+I bought a new firearm in February.
 A part came off after an outing.
 I contacted the manufacturer who said to send it back with a work order as it is covered by their warranty.
 It was shipped back to them via UPS Next Day Air.
 It is now two days past the scheduled delivery date, I called UPS, and they don't know where it is, so they opened an investigation to find it.
 If they can't, I'll have to "enjoy" the delight of filing a claim with them.
 I hope that they do locate the package and this question remains purely academic, but if it doesn't, I'd like to be ready to take whatever steps necessary.
 I understand that an FFL must report any lost or stolen firearm to the ATF.
 Ditto NFA firearms by both licensees and non-licensees.
 I see nothing on their site that indicates that applies to non-licensees who have a lost Title I item, nor do they appear to accept such reports.
 Question: If a non-licensee returned a regular, Title I firearm to the manufacturer for warranty repair, but the carrier lost the package in transit, what steps should be taken with any law enforcement agency?
 Presumably a report should be made with a local agency.
 I don't live within city limits, so I'd imagine it would be filed with the Sheriff's office.
 Beyond the legal requirements, what are some advisable additional steps?
 Thanks much any guidance.